vllm-project/vllm/docs/source/models/adding_model.rst

     from your_code import YourModelForCausalLM
     ModelRegistry.register_model("YourModelForCausalLM", YourModelForCausalLM)

-If you are running api server with `python -m vllm.entrypoints.openai.api_server args`, you can wrap the entrypoint with the following code:
+If you are running api server with :code:`vllm serve <args>`, you can wrap the entrypoint with the following code:

 .. code-block:: python